-4c.
-Assessment of the Quality and Appropriateness of Care for Members with Special Health Care Needs
+- c.
+Assessment of the Quality and Appropriateness of Care for Members with Special Health Care Needs.
 Each MCP must have mechanisms in place to assess the quality and appropriateness of care furnished to members with special health care needs.
-The MCP must specify the mechanisms used in the annual submission of the QAPI program to ODM.

-4d.
-Submission of Performance Measurement Data

-Each MCP must submit data as required by ODM that enables ODM to calculate standard measures as defined in Appendix M.

-Each MCP must also submit self-reported, audited Healthcare Effectiveness Data and Information Set (HEDIS) data (see ODM Methodology for MCP Self-Reported, HEDIS-Audited Data) for performance measures set forth in Appendix M.
+The MCP must specify the mechanisms used in the annual submission of the QAPI program to ODM. - d.
+Submission of Performance Measurement Data.
+Each MCP must submit data as required by ODM that enables ODM to calculate standard measures as defined in Appendix M. Each MCP must also submit self-reported, audited Healthcare Effectiveness Data and Information Set (HEDIS) data (see ODM Methodology for MCP Self-Reported, HEDIS-Audited Data) for performance measures set forth in Appendix M.

-4e.
-Quality Measurement Assessment and Improvement Strategy

-The MCP must measure, analyze, and track performance indicators which reflect Ohio Medicaid's Quality Strategy clinical focus areas (e.g., behavioral health, high-risk pregnancy/premature births) and other quality initiatives (e.g., high risk care management, emergency department diversion programs) in place to advance the goals of the Quality Strategy.
-The MCP must include all Provider Agreement measures in Appendices K and M as part of this effort but may also include other measures (e.g., NCQA accreditation set) that assist the MCP in advancing the goals of the Quality Strategy.

-The MCP's quality measurement assessment and improvement strategy must include the following activities:
+- e.
+Quality Measurement Assessment and Improvement Strategy.
+The MCP must measure, analyze, and track performance indicators which reflect the Ohio Medicaid's Quality Strategy's population streams (e.g., women of reproductive age, chronic conditions, and behavioral health) value based purchasing strategies (e.g., comprehensive primary care, episode-based payments) and focus on health equity.
+The MCP must include all Provider Agreement measures in Appendices K and M as part of this effort, but may also include additional objective measures (e.g., NCQA accreditation set) that assist the MCP in advancing the goals of the Quality Strategy.
+The MCP's quality measurement assessment and improvement strategy must include the following activities: - i.

-- i.
 Establishing a measureable goal and benchmark for each performance indicator; - ii.
 Measuring performance and comparing the rate for each indicator to the established goal and benchmark; - iii.
 Reviewing data trends to detect improvement, decline or stability in the rates at a frequency no less often than quarterly; - iv.
 Identifying any opportunities for improvement; - v.
 Conducting a root cause analysis to identify factors that may impact the adequacy of rates; - vi.
 Developing and implementing quality improvement interventions, using a rapid cycle improvement approach, that will address the root cause of the deficiency; - vii.
-Developing a plan to monitor the quality improvement interventions to detect if the changes result in an improvement; and viii.
-Mechanisms for sustaining and spreading improvement.
+Developing a plan to monitor the quality improvement interventions longitudinally to detect if the changes result in an improvement; and - viii.
+Developing and implementing mechanisms for sustaining and spreading improvement in health outcomes, enrollee satisfaction, and other targets of improvement efforts.